International Ice Hockey Federation: History

 The International Ice Hockey Federation was founded on 15 May 1908 at 34 Rue de Provence in Paris, France, as Ligue Internationale de Hockey sur Glace (LIHG).
 The 1920 Olympics were the first to integrate hockey into their program.

 The 1928 Winter Olympics, which also served as the World and European Championship for the year, saw a record 11 countries participate.
-The 1936 Winter Olympics set a new record with 15 participants.

 The Hungarian Revolution of 1956 which had caused Hungary to be occupied by the Soviet Army, led to a boycott of the 1957 World Championships, which were being staged in Moscow.
 Canada and the United States led the boycott, and were joined by Norway, West Germany, Italy, and Switzerland.

 The 1962 World Championship, hosted by the American cities of Colorado Springs and Denver, was boycotted by the Soviet Union and Czechoslovakia, which led to a further boycott by the other Eastern Bloc countries.
 At issue was the boycott of the 1957 championships in Moscow by Canada and the United States, and the Americans refusal of East German passports in reaction to the building of the Berlin Wall by East Germany.

 For the 1965–66 season, the IIHF created the European Cup, a tournament consisting of the top club teams from around Europe.
 The competition was originated by Günther Sabetzki, based on the Association football European Cup (now UEFA Champions League).
 In 1968 the IIHF organized the European U19 Championship, a junior competition for players aged 19 and under.
 The age limit was later reduced to 18 in 1977.

 During the 1980s Canada stopped boycotting the World Championships and Olympic Games.
 The Canadians had boycotted these tournaments between 1970 and 1976 after the IIHF had refused to allow them to roster professional players at the World Championships from NHL teams that had not qualified for the Stanley Cup playoffs.
-President Sabetzki managed to find a compromise that resulted in the return of Canada to international events beginning in 1977.
+President Sabetzki found a compromise that resulted in the return of Canada to international events beginning in 1977.
 The pro players whose teams had been eliminated from the playoffs were allowed to compete and in exchange, Canada agreed to participate in the World Championships.
 They also waived their right to host any World Championships.
 The creation of the Canada Cup (a competition organized by the NHL in Canada every four years) was also part of the new agreement between the IIHF and North American professional hockey.